LibraryOfCongress/seeing-lost-enclaves/research/questions.md

 ----

 First, if you can, visit the place as it is today.
-It might be a virtual visit, a Street View visit, or maybe a visit through scenes in a movie set in the place.
+It might be a virtual visit, or maybe a visit through scenes in a movie set in the place.
+For some places, I visited using Google Street View.

 ![A screenshot of Google Street View at Empire Street, Providence, RI, cars parked on both sides, a bike lane, trees, and an old photograph of a building and dirt road as an inset image.](images/questions-streetview.jpg)
 _The site of Providence, Rhode Island's Chinatown before 1914, with reference photograph._